 For some, the thought of having to schedule an appointment and produce a sample in a stark, clinical facility can feel off-putting.
 In these cases, at-home sperm analysis and at-home sperm freezing kits, like Legacy’s, provide another path.

-Frozen sperm is stored in cryogenic vials in liquid nitrogen or nitrogen vapor storage tanks, called dewars.
-The safest place for frozen sperm storage is a dedicated cryogenic storage facility, with security and ongoing monitoring of liquid nitrogen levels in the storage tanks.
-That’s exactly where they’ll go after freezing with Legacy.
+Frozen sperm is stored in cryogenic vials within liquid nitrogen or nitrogen vapor storage tanks, called dewars.
+The safest place for frozen sperm storage is a dedicated cryogenic storage facility, with security and ongoing monitoring of liquid nitrogen levels in the sperm storage tanks.
+That’s exactly where they’ll go after sperm freezing with Legacy.

 Cryo storage facilities are highly secure locations.
 For example, Legacy’s cryo storage partner facility employs a 24/7 video monitoring surveillance system along with motion detectors.
 Card-controlled access areas admit only trained and certified staff.

 Cryostorage facilities must be HIPAA-compliant.
 HIPAA is a federal law that protects sensitive patient health information, so that means your samples cannot be released to anyone other than you or an individual that you have authorized (such as your spouse).
 Clinics and labs also cannot share your sample or storage details with third-parties, and must protect your health data and any associated personally identifiable data from unauthorized parties.

 Essentially, sperm can last indefinitely when stored under the proper conditions.